Mathnerd314/stroscot/docs/Optimal-Reduction.rst

 Although GHC will do this with ``-O``, it does it messily; the interaction of ``seq`` and inlining is the source of `numerous bugs <https://gitlab.haskell.org/ghc/ghc/issues/2273>`__.
 In contrast, optimal reduction is based on a principled approach to sharing.
 The graph corresponds almost exactly to linear logic proof nets.
 Also, since the sharing is part of the reduction semantics rather than a compiler optimization, it is available in the interpreter (and in the runtime system too).
 There are no thunks, so there is no need for ``seq``; instead there are boxes and duplicators.

 Boxes do have some performance cost, so how can they be avoided?
-There are many cases where boxes are not necessary:
+There are cases where boxes are not necessary:

 1. When the term is linear or affine and does not need to duplicate anything.
-2. When the duplication is duplication of a ground type without any lambdas, such as a boolean, integer, list of integers, etc. In such a case the value can be forced and then copied directly, using a fold. (per :cite:`filinskiLinearContinuations1992`)
+2. When the duplication is duplication of a ground type without any lambdas, such as a boolean, integer, list of integers, etc. In such a case the value can be forced and then copied directly, using a fold. (per :cite:`filinskiLinearContinuations1992`) This is changing the evaluation semantics to be stricter.
-3. Inlining, when the box is opened and emptied.
+3. Inlining, when the duplication is carried out, resulting in two terms.
 4. More complex cases enforced by a typing system, such as Elementary Affine Logic.

 Implementation